If your home uses oil or propane, you’re looking at an average of more than $2,200.

 To ensure that you’re not wasting money on inefficient home heating or keeping your family cold, check out Warner Service’s timeline to how often your home heating should be inspected by a professional:

 Monthly: Change the air filter monthly to prevent seasonal allergens and pathogens from creating poor indoor air quality in your home.
-To put a stop to harmful allergy inducers this year, download our checklist.

 3 months: Seasons typically last about three months, but with recent environmental factors, they tend to be more sporadic, especially in Maryland.
 The heating professionals at Warner Service suggest calling us every three months for a thorough HVAC maintenance visit.

 We’ll take a look at air ducts, boilers, carbon monoxide detectors, electronic air cleaners, furnaces, High-Efficiency Particulate Air (HEPA) systems, humidifiers, programmable and wireless thermostats, radiators, ventilators, and more.